Meyers Leonard: Personal life

 In April 2019, Leonard invested in FaZe Clan as a content creator.
+The Leonards have donated $500,000 to the Illinois Athletic Department toward the renovation of the site of their first date, the Ubben Basketball Complex.

-Controversy
+Antisemitic slur controversy

-On March 9, 2021, Leonard received criticism for using the anti-jewish slur "kike" during a Twitch stream while playing Call of Duty: Warzone.
+On March 9, 2021, Leonard received criticism for using the antisemitic slur "kike" during a Twitch stream while playing Call of Duty: Warzone.
 The Heat announced the same day that they were reviewing the matter and that Leonard would be "away from the team indefinitely."
 The eSports organization FaZe Clan cut ties with him later that day, although he remained an investor.
 He later apologized for using the slur, stating that he did not know what it meant.